simonfarah/tiktok-bot/README.md

 - **Consent**: Ensure you have the consent of the account holder before using this bot on any account.
 - **No Warranty**: This software is provided "as is", without warranty of any kind.

-By using this software, you agree to the terms of this disclaimer.
+By using this software, you agree to the terms of this disclaimer and to provided license.

 ## Contributions

 Contributions are welcome!
 If you have suggestions for improvements or bug fixes, please feel free to fork the repository and submit a pull request.